BindiChen/project_getting_and_cleaning_data/CodeBook.md

 25. "Time.Body.Gyroscopic.Jerk.Mean.X"

-    Standard Deviation of the time measurement for the Gyroscopic in the X axis due to Body.
+    Mean of the time measurement for the Gyroscopic in the X axis due to Body.

 26. "Time.Body.Gyroscopic.Jerk.Mean.Y"

-    Standard Deviation of the time measurement for the Gyroscopic in the X axis due to Body.
+    Mean of the time measurement for the Gyroscopic in the X axis due to Body.

 27. "Time.Body.Gyroscopic.Jerk.Mean.Z"

-    Standard Deviation of the time measurement for the Gyroscopic in the X axis due to Body.
+    Mean of the time measurement for the Gyroscopic in the X axis due to Body.

 28. "Time.Body.Gyroscopic.Jerk.StdDev.X"